fhiso/tsc-governance/board/by-laws-agm.md

 Article 10A: Standards
 ----------------------

-At the recommendation of the Technical Standing Commitee, each recommended standard shall be made available to the general public and its recommended status shall be announced to the FHISO membership and the general public.
+At the recommendation of the Technical Standing Committee, each recommended standard shall be made available to the general public and its recommended status shall be announced to the FHISO membership and the general public.